 Using Custom JavaScript Variables in GTM

 Elevate your measurement strategy to 2026 standards with GTM custom JavaScript variables.
-Check out our guide to stop data loss and increase your advertising ROAS rates.
+Check our guide to stop data loss and enhance your advertising ROAS rates.

-Are you waking up with the question, "Why am I getting thousands of clicks but my sales are stagnant?"
-Or is the gap widening day by day between the conversion data on your Google Ads panel and your actual bank records?
+Do you wake up asking the question, “Why am I getting thousands of clicks but my sales are stagnant?”
+Or is the gap between the conversion data in your Google Ads panel and your actual bank records widening every day?
 In the complex digital ecosystem of 2026, standard tracking codes are no longer sufficient.
-If you cannot fully understand user behaviors on your website (such as form interactions, dynamic pricing, or cart details), it means you are trying to shoot arrows in the dark.
+If you cannot fully understand user behaviors on your website (like form interactions, dynamic pricing, or cart details), it means you’re trying to shoot arrows in the dark.

 A data analyst is examining Google Tag Manager data and custom code structures.